 - This means that around 4:45 pm, you can be at Pirates of the Caribbean with something like a 10 minute posted wait, but it should actually be something near a walk-on.

-- You can still hit Splash Mountain and Big Thunder Mountain before 6 pm.
-Splash will be posted between 30 and 40 minutes, and Big Thunder will be posted at something like 20 minutes.
-But your actual waits should be closer to 5 and 10 minutes, respectively.
+- You can still hit Big Thunder Mountain before 6 pm.
+It will be posted at somewhere close to 20 minutes.
+But your actual waits should be closer to 10 minutes.

-- At this point, it will be nearing 6 pm.
+- At this point, it will be nearing something like 5:30 pm.
 If you need to eat, you could do so now before the party begins.
 But hopefully you ate before you arrived and you can make it until you sugar up later in the party.

-- If you want to see one of the really popular characters, you need to get in line by 6 pm.
+- If you want to see one of the popular or even semi-popular (like Elvis Stitch) characters, you need to get in line by 6 pm.
 Even then you may spend 2-3 hours waiting for them.

 - Otherwise, your goal is to do two more attractions before 7 pm.
-First, Haunted Mansion with approximately a 25 minute posted wait that should be more like 10 or 15 minutes.
+First, Peter Pan’s Flight with approximately a 25 minute posted wait that should be more like 10 or 15 minutes.
 And then Seven Dwarfs Mine Train just before 7 pm.
-It will probably have a 60 minute posted wait, but should be a 20 minute wait.
+It will probably have a 60 minute posted wait, but should be a 20 minute actual wait.

 When the party starts, you’ll be tempted to immediately go trick-or-treating, or some other sort of fun.
-Don’t do it!
+Consider the following!
 Everyone else at the party will be giving in to that temptation.
 If you trick-or-treat early, you’ll

 spoil your dinner have to carry around heavy candy all night.
 And, spoiler alert, Disney doesn’t run out of candy.
-Save that for much later.
+You can save that for much later.
 Your goal is to experience a few more attractions before getting into the party spirit.

 - First, head over to Tomorrowland and ride Buzz Lightyear.
 It’ll have some minimal posted wait, but should be close to a walk-on.